 It was one of those events we were told is the best of the year, “A ne pas rater!”
 We checked the list of bands and considered going, but decided against it on account of the hour and a half drive across the island from Sainte-Anne we would have to do at midnight after spending a full day out.
 There were two acts from London—Ms. Dynamite (who I recently discovered was not a Canadian one-hit-wonder, don’t judge me) and Toddla T featuring MC Sarocee—that we were interested to see.
 I’ve been to one concert in my life (Usher, Confessions tour.
 Don’t judge me, I was 16) and maybe two festivals (one in Jamaica, during which I fell asleep.
 Don’t judge me, I was 10 and had just gotten off the plane) and so I was little bit disappointed I would miss this alleged epic event.

-Luckily, a student (we say student, but she’s a middle-aged woman) of Tom’s made us an offer we couldn’t refuse: tickets to Sunday’s events!
+Luckily, a student (we say student, but she’s a middle-aged woman) of my partner’s made us an offer we couldn’t refuse: tickets to Sunday’s events!
 We got a good night’s sleep and prepared ourselves to have our minds electropically blown.
 See what I did there?

 We arrived at Club Med Sainte-Anne early on Sunday afternoon.
 By early, I mean an hour late but an hour before they were prepared to start shuttling people over to the event spot.
 After a Desperados on a nearby patio we were shuttled in cars from the entrance of Club Med to the far beach across the bay from Le Marin.
 As soon as we arrived, it was advertising galore: taste of Hagen Daaz’s new mint chocolate ice cream, free t-shirts, Trace FM sunglasses, etc. I could see the sort of day this was shaping up to be.